Rose Surname Meaning, History & Origin

-Rose Surname Genealogy
+Rose Surname Meaning

 The surname Rose comes from the name of the flower (rosa in Latin) and has English, Scottish, French and German roots.
 It could be a topographic name for someone who lived in a place where wild roses grew; or it could be a nickname for someone with a “rosy” complexion.

 The Yiddish royz of similar meaning gives the Jewish Rose; or Rose could be an abbreviation of a Jewish ornamental name such as Rosenberg.

-Rose Resources on
+Rose Surname Resources on The Internet

 - Rose Family Association